risd-creative-programming/s14-creative-programming-projects/readme.md

      * "How Git Works"
      * Forking, cloning, and pull requests
      * Creating a new repository
+* _Homework:_
+     * Create blog and add name and link to readme, submit a PR.
+     * In the first blog post include:
+          * What is your project?
+          * What are the technical requirements?
+          * Where do you need most help?
+          * Timeline for the semester

 ####Week 2 - Feb 24: Check-in